HIPAA Compliance: Your 2021 Definitive Guide

 Penalties are meant to deter violations of HIPAA by making sure covered entities take responsibility for their actions (or inaction) regarding patient privacy and confidentiality.
 They’re also designed to ensure patients get access to their medical records if they ask for them.
 A violation of HIPAA law carries penalties that vary depending on whether the covered entity knew or did not know of the violation.
 The OCR sets penalties for violations according to a number of general factors and their severity.

-It doesn’t matter if you don’t know HIPPA rules; ignorance isn’t an excuse for violating them.
+It doesn’t matter if you don’t know HIPAA rules; ignorance isn’t an excuse for violating them.
 Each covered entity has an obligation to understand and comply with HIPAA rules.
-If an individual health plan has been found to commit a willful violation of HIPPA law, then the maximum fine for each affected person may be $50,000 per incident.
+If an individual health plan has been found to commit a willful violation of HIPAA law, then the maximum fine for each affected person may be $50,000 per incident.

 PlatoForms offers HIPAA compliant PDF forms